zekusmaximus/zyjeski/content/posts/lexspecifica/index.md

 ![Lex Specifica](/LexSpecifica.png)

-## TSpeculative Legal Framework Generator for Fiction Writers
+## Speculative Legal Framework Generator for Fiction Writers

 My new app creates realistic legal frameworks for your fictional worlds.
 [Lex Specifica](https://lexspecifica.com) represents the evolution of legal language in speculative fiction, acting as a quick brainstorm session.